 - Zinc – Zinc is a trace mineral that should be present at adequate levels in your saliva.
 It has been proven to starve bacteria and thus inhibit the growth of bacteria that can lead to tooth decay and gum disease.
 Foods high in zinc include red meat, shellfish, legumes, seeds, nuts, eggs, and many dairy products.

 - Phosphorous – Earlier, we mentioned Vitamin D as being integral to the absorption of calcium.
 There is another component of that process, phosphorous, which is also essential to maximizing the degree to which the calcium you absorb strengthens your teeth and gums.
 Excellent sources of phosphorous include red meat, poultry, fish, eggs, tomatoes, cucumbers, grapes, citrus fruits, and certain cereals.

 Balance your diet for your oral health as well as your overall health.
 Be mindful that there is a strong link between your overall health and the condition of your teeth and gums.
 A balanced diet will make your oral hygiene more effective and help to stave off cavities, gum disease, and other dental issues.

 Boost Your Dental Health

 In addition to a balanced diet and good oral hygiene at home, you need to see your dentist on a regular basis.
 Jeffrey D. Clark, DDS, is a leading dentist in the Scottsdale region.
 You can see Dr. Clark for checkups, cleanings, cosmetic treatments, restorative care, and personalized advice on how your diet may be affecting your oral health.
-Call Scottsdale Dental Excellence at 480 585 1853 to schedule your appointment.
+Call Scottsdale Cosmetic Dentistry Excellence at 480 585 1853 to schedule your appointment.